contiki-os/contiki/platform/galileo/README.md

 ### Connect to the console output

-Connect the serial cable to your computer as shown in [2].
+Connect the serial cable to your computer as shown in [8] for first generation boards and [2] for second generation boards.

 Choose a terminal emulator such as PuTTY.
 Make sure you use the SCO keyboard mode (on PuTTY that option is at Terminal -> Keyboard, on the left menu).